 The county has a total area of 410.95 square miles of which 404.48 square miles is land and 6.47 square miles (1.57%) is water.
 The population recorded in the 1880 Federal Census was 18,721.
 The 2010 census recorded just 28,886 residents in the county.

 Neighboring counties are DeSoto County (north), Marshall County (east), Lafayette County (southeast), Panola County (south) and Tunica County (west).
 Senatobia is the county seat.
 Other communities in the county include Coldwater, Arkabutla, Independence, Looxahoma, Sarah, Savage, Strayhorn, Thyatira, and Tyro.

 Tate County MSGHN has many records here on our website.
-Thousands of Tate County marriage records and more.
-Look at the Tate County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Tate County Data links for a list of available data.